Battle of Samarinda: Dutch defense realignment

-Advance of Kume Detachment
+Advance of the Kume Detachment

 On 29 January, Monteiro was informed that the Kume Detachment began to cross the Doendang River.
 He immediately instructed Schrander to conduct the final demolitions of Sanga Sanga, and take offensive actions against the enemy.
 Shortly after giving the order, connection with Sanga Sanga was broken.
 As the skirmish between Schrander's and Kume's forces began, the former quickly lost control of his four brigades, as the brigade commanders had already lost their footing.
 Before long, Schrander's troops was shattered and retreated in disarray westwards to Loa Djanan.
 Monteiro soon realized that the Kume Detachment will advance along a partially constructed road that runs from Balikpapan to Loa Djanan.
 On 31 January, Samarinda was razed and Monteiro moved his headquarters to Loa Djanan.

 On 1 February, what's left of Schrander's detachment reached Loa Djanan and informed Monteiro that the Kume Detachment had beaten them back.
 They also informed that on January 30, Kume's forces had crossed the Tiram River from the south.
 Monteiro sent a patrol to Sanga Sanga to find Schrander, to no avail.
 Civilian reports also indicated that there was heavy fighting in Sanga Sanga.
 Because of this Monteiro realized that it would be useless to maintain the Dutch battery at Marian River.
 He ordered van Brussel, commander of the battery, to destroy the guns and fall back to Loa Djanan.

 On 2 February, Dutch sentries placed 12 km from Loa Djanan engaged a Japanese column that had been moving from Balikpapan to Mentawir.
 Underpowered, the sentries were beaten back to Loa Djanan by the evening, after which Monteiro moved his headquarters northward to Tenggarong in order to continue delaying the Japanese advance along the Mahakam River to Samarinda II.
 At Loa Koeloe (Loa Kulu), Dutch forces destroyed the OBM coal mine, before receiving intelligence that Kume's forces have occupied Loa Djanan.
 Taking no respite, Kume moved his troops east and captured Samarinda on 3 February.
 Along his advance, the Japanese have also attempted to entered Mahakam river via sea but failed, with two destroyers running aground in one of the delta arms.